 Arugula Asparagus Quinoa Salad

 How to Cook Quinoa

+You can substitute quinoa for rice or couscous in most recipes.
 I like to keep cooked quinoa in my fridge and add it to fresh veggies and protein for quick lunches.
-Just mix the leftover grain with whatever you have around (for example salmon, black beans, avocado or fresh herbs) and toss with a dressing.
+Just mix the leftover grain with whatever you have on hand (for example, salmon, black beans, avocado, or fresh herbs) and toss with a dressing.

 After rinsing, place quinoa in a pot with water.
-Most domestic quinoa takes 1.5 cups of water to every cup of quinoa.
-Bring to a boil, then down to a simmer with a lid on.
+Most domestic quinoa recipes call for 1.5 cups of water per cup of quinoa.
+Bring to a boil, then simmer with a lid on.
 Let cook for 15-20min or until grains are fluffy.
 Enjoy!

+Arugula Asparagus Quinoa Salad